 - possibly committed a criminal offence against children, or related to a child

 - behaved towards a child or children in a way that indicated they may pose a risk of harm to children.

 Allegations of historical abuse should be responded in the same way as contemporary concerns.
 In such cases, it is important to find out whether the person against whom the allegation is made is still working with children and if so, to inform the person’s current employer or voluntary organisation or refer their family for assessment.

 Any concern that meets the criteria above should be referred within one working day of the concern coming to your attention.
 You can do this by completing the notification form here.

 Initially, it may be unclear how serious the allegation is.
 If there is any doubt, you should contact the LADO or lead person for safeguarding in your agency for advice.
-For information about what to do when concerns come to your attention please see LADO Guidance Note 1: Advice for Organisations.
+For information about what to do when concerns come to your attention please see advice for organisations guidance.

 Where a child from the Devon Local Authority area makes an allegation in a setting or placement which is outside the Devon County Council jurisdiction, the lead responsibility for action lies with the local authority for the area where the alleged abuse occurred where there is most organisational risk.

 In these circumstances, the Local Authority Designated Officer and, where appropriate, the child’s social worker, will liaise with the relevant local authority and agree a joint strategy.

 Checks should be made as to whether there are any other children in the setting or placement.
 If so, the child’s social worker and manager must be informed, and the Local Authority Designated Officer should consult them about the action required.

 Interviews of children from Devon Local Authority areas will usually be undertaken by their own local children’s social care services in conjunction with the police as appropriate.